huikaihoo/WroBowling/README.md

 ## Cautions
 - Basic testing on Chrome and Firefox only
 - Should be okay in Firefox and webkit-based browser (**NO** guarantee on IE)
-- Only Tablet and Desktop are support (need to view in Desktop mode for mobile)
+- Only Tablet and Desktop are supported (need "View in Desktop mode" for mobile)

 ## Finished
 - 1st and 2nd Preliminary Round